-It is my view that by failing to comply properly with the requirements which are outlined above the Council has not followed the correct processes and has not properly engaged with its consultees.
-This in itself has led to a great deal of dissatisfaction amongst community and campaign groups over the ways that their legitimate concerns have been treated.
-It is my view that adopting these approaches the Council has not had in mind the fair treatment of community representations, and may have opened itself to the possibility of legal challenge about the processes it has used.
-This action would finally confirm whether the process has been legally compliant.
+It is our view that by failing to comply properly with the requirements which are outlined at the start of this submission the Council has not followed the correct processes and has not properly engaged with its consultees and community.
+If a further instance of this is needed, one can mention the council's officers absenting themselves from the public meeting held at Warwick School to discuss the local plan in the early summer of 2013.
+All of which has led to a great deal of dissatisfaction amongst community and campaign groups over the interest shown by the district council in the concerns of Warwick residents and hence the ways that their legitimate concerns have been treated.
+It is our view that adopting these approaches shows the council has been reluctant to accept the role of community in the formulation of planning strategy, and so may have opened itself to the possibility of legal challenge about the processes it has used.

-It can be appreciated that while officers of the council continue to follow the sorts of processes which this representation highlights there is little chance that the faith and trust that is so much needed between the groups, residents and the council will be re-established.
+If the council continues to appear to fail to respond positively to community concerns by following the sorts of processes which this representation highlights there is little chance that the faith and trust that is so much needed between the groups, residents and the council will be re-established.